avasdowney/club-cord/notes/reminders.md

 3. Commit changes to the database

 ## Attach Message
+This feature is for attaching a message to a reminder from the database.
+The message is what will be sent when the date is closer to the reminder time.
+The message has the roles that are tagged and the message content.

 1. Create message model for DB.
 Link reminder ID to message model
 2. Attach message to reminder using reminder id as parameter
 3. Create message using message data model above